newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 provider: "OPEN_SHIFT"
 ```

-If provider is set to `OPEN_SHIFT` and the `filelog` receiver is enabled, the values in `daemonset.containerSecurityContext` are automatically overriden with the following updates upon chart installation in order to enable logging to work in OpenShift:
+If `provider` is set to `OPEN_SHIFT` and `receivers.filelog` is enabled, the following updates will be made to `daemonset.containerSecurityContext` to ensure compatibility with OpenShift:

 ```
 privileged: true